 It happens to many people and is more prevalent in women than in men.

-There are many reasons why people are unable to reach orgasm.
-It can be a physiological reason in that some people are less sexually active or aroused than others physically.
+There are many reasons why you are unable to reach orgasm.
+It can be a physiological reason in that you are less sexually active or aroused than others physically.

-It could be the way that some people are physiologically put together: the different hormone levels, such as oestrogen, testosterone or progesterone may be lower, maybe even be due to conditions such as hypothyroidism, adrenal failure or pancreatic insufficiency, advanced disease or infection that has disturbed the body’s biorhythms.
+It could be the way that you are physiologically put together: the different hormone levels, such as oestrogen, testosterone or progesterone may be lower, maybe even be due to conditions such as hypothyroidism, adrenal failure or pancreatic insufficiency, or advanced disease or infection that has disturbed the body’s biorhythms.

-Sometimes the pudenda nerve that goes to the pubic region may be less sensitive than other people.
+Sometimes the pudendal nerve that goes to the pubic region may be less sensitive than other people’s.

 Everyone is put together differently and being human is only our basic module which we can often interpret physically differently according to our own particular bodies.

-We can never have different size brains, with some people having brain structures related to sex being larger or smaller, as well as larger or smaller reproductive organs.
+We all have different sized brains, with some people having brain structures related to sex being larger or smaller, as well as larger or smaller reproductive organs.

 You may also be more orgasmic at different times of your life.

-I may prescribe some herbs or make other recommendations some including referrals for medications.
+I may prescribe some herbs or make other recommendations, including referrals for medications.

 Many people can be afraid or embarrassed to talk to other people about anorgasmia, but we provide a safe, confidential, professional environment to help you.

-For some people the inability to reach orgasm is due to psychological reasons so we need to change the mindset with psychotherapy and hypnotherapy.
+The inability to reach orgasm may be due to psychological reasons so we need to change your mindset with psychotherapy and hypnotherapy.

-Being unable to achieve orgasm may be due to cultural beliefs or engrained learning patterns from childhood and adolescence.
+Being unable to achieve orgasm may be due to cultural beliefs or ingrained learning patterns from childhood and adolescence.